-٠ Location and method in storage of contaminated spares • Fire prevention and emergency drills in case of an accident
+- Deleterious effects of oil / fuel on the environment - · Identification of oil leaks - Handling of oil / fuel leaks into soil - Location and method in storage of contaminated spares - Fire prevention and emergency drills in case of an accident construction is completed.

 Performance indicator Ensure that no spillages occur and if it does occur that it is handled and cleaned up accordingly.
-Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.
+Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once